• Home

 June

-• 🗣 Presented ongoing research: Media Infrastructure dependencies at the International Communication Association (ICA), Media Industries Division at Denver, USA.
+• 🗣 Presented ongoing research: Media Infrastructure Dependencies at the International Communication Association (ICA), Media Industries Division.
+Denver, USA.

 • 🗣 Presented article: Infrastructural power: State strategies for internet control at the GiG-Arts conference in Salerno, Italy.